deividas-strole/space-defender/README.md

-# 🚀 Space Defender — HTML5 Canvas Game
+# 🚀 Space Defender — HTML5 Canvas Game by Deividas Strole

 **Space Defender** is a fast-paced, browser-based arcade shooter built with **vanilla JavaScript** and **HTML5 Canvas**.
 The player controls a futuristic spaceship, defends space from incoming enemies, and progresses through increasingly difficult levels.